MENU

 Requirements

-• Monitoring: Mandates rigorous, ongoing environmental monitoring (particles, microbial) during operation.
+• Monitoring: Mandates rigorous, ongoing environmental monitoring during operation

-• Validation & Qualification: Requires formal validation (DQ, IQ, OQ, PQ) of the cleanroom and its HVAC system.
+• Validation & Qualification: Requires formal validation of the cleanroom and its HVAC system

-• Procedures: Demands strict procedures for personnel (gowning, hygiene, training), material transfer, cleaning, and disinfection.
+• Procedures: Demands strict procedures for personnel, material transfer, and cleaning

 Focus: GMP emphasizes consistent control during actual production and prevention of contamination risks to the product, going beyond just particle counts.